7digital/7digital-mono/README.md

 A custom deb package for squeeze and wheezy

-This should be done on a debian instance running squeeze or wheezy Get the dependencies required to build mono
+This should be done on a debian instance running squeeze or wheezy

+Get fpm (we tested with version 0.4.29), and the dependencies required to build mono

  apt-get build-dep mono-runtime
+ gem install fpm

 Clone
  git@github.com:7digital/7digital-mono.git

-Add a new entry in debian/changelog , and increment the version number Commit the changelog.
-Push the change log commit

 Run